 Believing that the arts are an effective vehicle for exploring and understanding contemporary life and can be an important medium for dialogue with our communities, NC State LIVE seeks to program artists who are committed to engaging our community and patrons beyond the performance (through events like artist talks, classroom presentations, and educational programs created in partnership with campus and community organizations).

 Artists presented in recent years include Malian guitarist Habib Koité & Bamada, genre-bending violinist and activist Daniel Bernard Roumain, Grammy-award winning jazz composer Esperanza Spalding, Ukrainian experimental folk band DakhaBrakha, urban-latin contemporary dance company Contra-Tiempo, vertical performance pioneers BANDALOOP, socially-engaged dance company Urban Bush Women, bhangra brass band Red Baraat, and Japanese taiko drummers Yamato.
 The 2018-19 season included a development and community outreach residency with David Rousseve/REALITY’s dance/theatre, Egyptian accordion player Youssra El Hawary, street-dance legends Lil Buck and Jon Boogz, Afro-Cuban musicians Pedrito Martinez and Alfredo Rodriguez, and a performance by the all-female mariachi band Flor de Toloache.
-Click here to learn more about past seasons and click here for NC State LIVE’s 2019-20 season.
+Click here to learn more about past seasons and click here for NC State LIVE’s Fall 2020 lineup.

 NC State LIVE’s mission is to connect artists and audiences in a meaningful exploration of the diverse cultures and issues that define our communities and world.
 We accomplish our mission through a programming philosophy that embraces diversity and an audience development philosophy that emphasizes engagement, education and collaboration.